27 DIYs You Need for Your First Apartment

-2. Salon Wall ($30-100): Create a mosaic out of your favorite pieces of art work and display it on the wall.
+2. Salon Wall: Create a mosaic out of your favorite pieces of art work and display it on the wall.
 The key to a successful salon wall is size variation and color coordination. (via Brit + Co)

-3. Washi Tape Mural ($25): This is one of my favorites and something I have done in two of my apartments.
-You can add color instantly to your walls and remove it without your landlord getting mad.
+3. Washi Tape Mural: You can add color instantly to your walls and remove it without your landlord getting mad.
 Score!
-Try shapes, patterns, diagonals, and my favorite — a polka dot pattern of small plus signs! ++++ (via Brit + Co)
+Try shapes, patterns, diagonals, and our favorite — a polka dot pattern of small plus signs! (via Brit + Co)

-4. Fabric Wallpaper ($100+): This DIY can get pricey since awesome fabrics come at a cost.
-If you want to keep the cost down, apply the fabric to half the wall and create a faux chair rail with washi. (via Apartment Therapy)
+4. Painted Wall: This DIY can get pricey since paint and supplies come at a cost.
+If you want to keep the expenses down, opt to just paint one wall for statement. (via Brit + Co)

-5. Blueprint Wall Art ($0.75 per square foot): Listen to this — you can get large black and white prints for super cheap thanks to architects!
+5. Blueprint Wall Art: Listen to this — you can get large black and white prints for super cheap thanks to architects!
 Embrace the grainy effect by printing your favorite old memories.
 These large prints will be costly to frame, so we suggest sticking to washi frames. (via A Beautiful Mess)

-2. Painted Arm Chair ($50): This DIY requires some thrift-store and garage-sale scouring.
-Once you’ve found your perfect piece, add some patterns with fabric paint.
+2. Painted Arm Chair: This DIY requires some thrift-store and garage-sale scouring.
+Once you’ve found the piece, add some patterns with fabric paint.
 Think about stripes, polka dots, tribal patterns, plaid, floral, the list goes on. (via Sugar and Cloth)

 Wall art, you say?
 But how is that different than a statement wall?
 Well, these are little pieces that you can hang around your room to take the eyes on a wall-to-wall journey.
 Don’t be shy!
 Layer these pieces on top of your statement wall to give it dimension.

-1. Typography Felt Banner ($5): Upgrade crossed-stitched “Home Is Where the Heart is” signs with felt and a wooden dowel.
-We suggest phrases like, “More Guac Please!” and “Dancing Is My Day Job.” (via Brit + C0)
+1. Typography Felt Banner: Upgrade crossed-stitched “Home Is Where the Heart is” signs with felt and a wooden dowel.
+We suggest phrases like, “More Guac Please!” and “Dancing Is My Day Job.” (via Brit + Co)

-2. Nail String Art ($15): This is one of my favorite DIYs because it brings so many different textures together — string, metal, and wood.
+2. Nail String Art: This brings so many different textures together — string, metal, and wood.
 Play with size when creating your string art.
 Maybe it’s just one letter per board spelling out “FLAWLESS.” (via Brit + Co)

-3. Woven Wall Art ($100): The key to adding instant warmth to your home is texture!
+3. Woven Wall Art: The key to adding instant warmth to your home is texture!
 Weavings are all the rage and can be made on the cheap.
 It will take some time but we promise it is DIY foolproof. (via Brit + Co)

-4. Macrame Wall Art ($10): Don’t have enough time for a wall weaving?
+4. Macrame Wall Art: Don’t have enough time for a wall weaving?
 We understand.
 Try a macrame wall hanging.
 You can add the same colors and warmth to your room in half the time needed for a weaving. (via Brit + Co)

-I can never understand why decorative pillows are so expensive!
-Grab some plain white pillows from Amazon and start DIYing for a perfectly curated couch, chair or bed.
+We can never understand why decorative pillows are so expensive!
+Grab some plain white pillows from Amazon and start DIYing for a perfectly curated couch, chair, or bed.

-2. Cactus pillows ($10): Succulents will always win us over.
+2. Cactus Pillows: Succulents will always win us over.
 Create this quirky DIY to add some whimsy to your decor.
 Don’t worry — this DIY comes with a free printable to get that perfect cactus shape. (via Brit + Co)

 There is no doubt about it — lighting always sets the mood.
 We have some great ideas for ways to ditch those generic overhead lights.

-1. Leather Pendant lamp ($39): White leather mixed with a bright colored cord?
+1. Leather Pendant Lamp: White leather mixed with a bright colored cord?
 We’re swooning!
 We couldn’t be more excited about this kit and can’t wait to add this piece to our own space. (via Brit + Co)

-2. Origami Pendant lamp ($15): Step up your paper-folding skills with this origami pendant lamp.
+2. Origami Pendant Lamp: Step up your paper-folding skills with this origami pendant lamp.
 Pro tip: These lights aren’t meant to be used as your main light source.
 We recommend turning them on for reading or mood light. (via Brit + Co)

 Are you feeling better about tackling your new adult apartment?
-Send us your questions and comments below!
+Send us your questions and comments @BritandCo on Instagram.